ashley-matesic/KNES381FinalProject/_posts/2023-04-02-how-to-interact.md

 comments: true
 ---

-This website has different elements of a project that analyses a kinesiology project.
-Naviagte with the navigation bar at the top right (three lines).
-It is recommended to start by exploring the Experiment Background, followed by the the Video Analysis tab first, then Excel Analysis.
+This website displays different elements of a project that analyses a kinesiology experiment, including video analysis, excel analysis, and graphic development.
+Navigate with the navigation bar at the top right (three lines).
+I recommended to starting by exploring the Experiment Background page, followed by the Video Analysis tab, then Excel Analysis, and finally Graphic Developement.
 Enjoy!